The First Step is Recognition

 Make a Rapid Determination of the Problem

 The recovery leader should quickly assess the problem and its severity.
-The COVID downturn is unprecedented so it is impossible to say what exactly the impact will be.
-Hence an assessment of the problem must be informed by an understanding of how to make decisions under uncertainty.
+An assessment of the problem must be informed by an understanding of how to make decisions under uncertainty.
 You can watch this webinar to learn about decision-making under uncertainty as it relates to financial planning for local governments during COVID.

 A more generic set of questions to consider when determining the problem is below:

 - Where do our revenues stand and what can we expect for the next six months to a year?
 Look for analogs from prior recessions for clues and to how much revenues might decline in the current downturn.
-However, do not assume past recessions represent a “worst case”.
-Augment your expectations for decline.
 The webinar referenced above explains how you can do this.

 - Are our expenditures within budget?
 How much can we rein them in?
 What are the most important causes of revenue decreases or expenditure problems?
 Step 3 in the recovery process provides a menu of generic retrenchment techniques that can be deployed relatively quickly.

 - What are reasonable expectations for future growth?
-The long-term outlook in any economic recessions is uncertain and this is especially true for COVID.
-However, the recovery leadership will benefit by thinking about different possible futures that might unfold.
-For example, depending on how long social distancing practices must remain in place or if such practices need to be periodically reenacted to respond to future outbreaks then the impacts will be different.
+Recovery leadership will benefit by thinking about different possible futures that might unfold.
 This webinar describes how scenario planning can be fully integrated into the recovery process.

 - What size imbalance we are facing?
 Which funds are experiencing distress?
 How long can the revenue decline be expected to last?
 Based on the steps above you can begin to estimate the range of plausible financial futures that the recovery leadership will need to plan for.